eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 #### Buy RAM With Command Line Interface

-You can buy RAM through dune command line interface tool.
-And you can buy either an explicit amount of RAM expressed in bytes or an amount of RAM worth of an explicit amount of EOS.
+You can buy RAM through the dune command line interface tool.
+You can buy either an explicit amount of RAM expressed in bytes or an amount of RAM worth of an explicit amount of EOS.

 #### Buy RAM In EOS

-For example the below command buys for account `bob` 0.1 EOS worth of RAM at the current market RAM price.
+For example, the below command buys for account `bob` 0.1 EOS worth of RAM at the current market RAM price.
 The cost for the RAM and the execution of this transaction is covered by the `alice` account and the transaction is authorized by the `active` key of the `alice` account.

 ```shell
 dune -- cleos system buyram alice bob "0.1 EOS" -p alice@active